 Both companies quoted around $10,000 to waterproof our basement.
-The first company suggested we try to move the foundation back an inch or so which would cost another $20,000.
-The second company suggested bracing the wall from moving further, which is probably what we’ll end up doing.
+The first company suggested we move the foundation back an inch, which would cost another $20,000.
+The second company suggested bracing the wall from progressing further, which is probably what we’ll do.

 I guess that rental property we were hoping to purchase soon will have to wait a little longer.

-I am not looking forward to going downstairs in the morning as I fully expect there to be additional water in the house as a result of four hours of rain.
+I am not looking forward to going downstairs in the morning as I fully expect additional water in the house due to four hours of rain.
 Right now, all I can do is lay here and breathe.
 Everything is going to be alright.
-It’s now 3 am and my alarm will be going off in 3 hours.
+It’s now 3 am and my alarm will go off in 3 hours.
 Wish me luck!